-This handbook is a guide to benefits for you and your dependents covered under UniCare State Indemnity Plan/Total Choice (the Total Choice plan).
-Before July 1, 2023, this was called the Basic plan.
+This handbook is a guide to benefits for you and your dependents covered under UniCare State Indemnity Plan/Community Choice (the Community Choice plan).

-Your Total Choice benefits are provided through the Group Insurance Commission (GIC), the state agency responsible for the design and payment of all benefits for state, participating municipalities, and other governmental entities' employees and retirees.
+Your Community Choice benefits are provided through the Group Insurance Commission (GIC), the state agency responsible for the design and payment of all benefits for state, participating municipalities, and other governmental entities' employees and retirees.
 The Plan is funded by the Commonwealth of Massachusetts and administered by UniCare.
 UniCare provides most administrative services - including claims processing, member services, preapproval reviews, and case management - at its service center in Woburn, Massachusetts.
-UniCare is not the fiduciary or the insurer of UniCare State Indemnity Plan/Total Choice.
+UniCare is not the fiduciary or the insurer of UniCare State Indemnity Plan/Community Choice.

-Total Choice offers comprehensive coverage throughout New England for many health services including hospital stays, surgery, emergency care, preventive care, outpatient services, and other medically necessary treatment.
-You can get services from any provider in the New England plan area.
+Community Choice offers comprehensive coverage for many health services including hospital stays, surgery, emergency care, preventive care, outpatient services and other medically necessary treatment.
 Keep in mind, however, that benefits can differ depending on the service and the provider, and that not all services are covered by the Plan.